A Unified FPT Framework for Crossing Number Problems: Introduction

-We deduce \FPT\ algorithms with runtime quadratic in the size~$n$ of the input graph, and exponential in a polynomial of the other parameters, for many established crossing number variants; we now survey some of them.
-First, we can restrict ourselves to many established drawing styles, such as $k$-planar, $k$-quasi-planar, min-$k$-planar, fan-crossing, weakly and strongly fan-planar, $k$-gap, and fixed-rotation drawings ($k$ being an additional fixed parameter).
-For the $k$-gap and fixed rotation cases, no \FPT\ algorithms were known.
-Second, we may assign colors to the edges of the input graph and count the crossings differently depending on the colors of the edges involved, leading to the first \FPT\ algorithms on the joint crossing number on surfaces and its generalizations.
+We deduce linear \FPT\ algorithms for many established crossing number variants; we now survey some of them.
+First, we can restrict ourselves to many established drawing styles, such as $k$-planar, $k$-quasi-planar, min-$k$-planar, $k$-gap, fan-crossing, weakly fan-planar, strongly fan-planar, $k$-cover planar, $k$-matching planar, and fan-crossing free drawings.
+In this setting, $k$ is formally an additional fixed parameter, but it does not affect the runtime since we can always assume $k\leq t$.
+For the cases of the $k$-gap, $k$-cover planar, and $k$-matching planar crossing numbers, no \FPT\ algorithms were known.
+Second, we may assign colors to the edges of the input graph and count the crossings differently depending on the colors of the edges involved, leading to the first \FPT\ algorithms for the joint crossing number on surfaces and its generalizations.
+In particular, color-based restrictions on the crossings can be used to fix the rotation system of a graph (the cyclic ordering of the edges around each vertex), a property that is not yet addressed by any of the existing \FPT\ algorithms.
 Third, assuming suitable additional properties, we can handle problems that do not count the crossings, but rather the number of edges, or pairs of edges, involved in crossings, such as the edge, pair, and odd crossing numbers (no \FPT\ algorithm was known for the edge crossing number).
 And fourth, since we allow for prior edge removals and vertex splits, our framework encompasses, e.g., the skewness, for which \FPT\ algorithms were only sketched~\cite{DBLP:conf/stoc/KawarabayashiR07,jls-nopa-14} in the plane, and the splitting number, which was only known to admit a nonuniform \FPT\ algorithm~\cite{DBLP:conf/gd/NollenburgSTVWW22}.